mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 ## Managing Company Groups

-Each Company can have its own Groups.
+Each Company can have its own groups.
 These types of Identities are configurable and manageable exclusively by a Company Owner from the dedicated Groups section within the Company Overview.

 At Company level, for each Group, it is possible to manage: